jakobnissen/hardware_introduction/README.md

 # What scientists must know about hardware to write fast code

-This document is hosted at https://viralinstruction.com/posts/hardware/.
+This document is hosted at https://viralinstruction.com/posts/hardware/
-An older, outdated version is hosted at https://biojulia.net/.

 It is written as a [Pluto notebook](https://github.com/fonsp/Pluto.jl).
 If you can, I recommend running the code in a Pluto notebook so you can play around with it and learn.
 Alternatively, you can read the HTML file in your browser.

-PR's (to the notebook file!) are welcome.
+PR's are welcome.

 ### This notebook covers:
 * Why you must limit your disk read/writes